A little more about Anthropology at UNC

 The archaeology lab includes artifact collections, high-end computing supporting ArcGIS, SPSS, and other analytic software.
 The program's paleo-environmental laboratory is equipped to gather and analyze data for reconstructing climatic and ecological change.
 The anthropology teaching laboratory houses fossil casts and skeletal collections for teaching forensic anthropology and human paleontology.
 Cultural anthropology classes provide opportunities for fieldwork in local and Native American communities.

-We have an active Anthropology Club which gives students opportunities to get to know each other, go on field trips to museums, and otherwise engage in the exciting anthropological discourse which is perfect for students seeking a way to see the world as opposed to a simply a course of study
+We have an active Anthropology Club which gives students opportunities to get to know each other, go on field trips to museums, and otherwise engage in the exciting anthropological discourse which is perfect for students seeking a way to see the world as opposed to simply a course of study

 You can prepare for careers by completing internships with museums, forensic labs, archaeology consulting firms, and government agencies.
 Indeed, students with bachelor's degrees in anthropology find employment in international development, museums, social services, public health, ethno-tourism, historic preservation, cultural resource management, and many other areas in the public and private sectors.